worldofwandag/worldofwandag/README.md

 Frontend Developer
 ------------------

-Originally a longtime (15+) music composer for games and film, now an enthusiastic frontend coder that has a slight crush on A.I.
+Originally a longtime (15+ years) music composer for games and film, now an enthusiastic frontend coder that has a slight crush on A.I.

 * 🌍  I'm based in Visalia
 * 🖥️  See my portfolio at [Portfolio](https://portfolio-vanilla-one.vercel.app/)